 Is there anything else to know about how to address other members?

 Yes.
 We also ask members in each support circle to indicate their preferred gender pronouns.
-The answer might be female or male pronouns or in some cases, more gender neutral pronouns, like “their,” “ze,” or “hir,” which might be new terms to you.
+The answer might be female or male pronouns or in some cases, more gender neutral pronouns, like “they” and “them,” which might be new terms to you.
 (See the next question for more details!)

 Are there particular terms that might be helpful for me to know?

 Yes.
 The LGBTQ community has many terms that newcomers might not be familiar with, but your PFLAG faciliator can usually define and explain them to you.
-For more information, you can check our Getting Started: Learning the Lingo (a quick and easy tutorial for newcomers) as well as the PFLAG National Glossary of Terms.
+For more information, check Learning the Lingo or the PFLAG National Glossary of Terms.

-I know your meetings are confidential but can you give me a general idea of what people talk about in support circles?
+Even though meetings are confidential but can generally describe what people talk about in support circles?